 Jean-Philippe Robé is a French and New York qualified partner in the Paris office of Gibson, Dunn & Crutcher.

-Mr. Robé's experience encompasses the establishment of companies and joint ventures, assistance in the drafting and negotiation of shareholder agreements and advising on corporate governance matters.
+Mr. Robé's transactional experience encompasses the establishment of companies and joint ventures, assistance in the drafting and negotiation of shareholder agreements and advising on corporate governance matters.
 He helps clients in their M&A activities in a variety of contexts and industries: he assists foreign investors in their French investments, as well as numerous French investors in their foreign acquisitions of both public and private companies.
 His experience in this respect covers numerous jurisdictions in Europe, the Middle East, the US and Africa.
-His clients include companies, banks and private equity funds.
+His clients include companies, banks and private equity funds, which praise him as a "very talented negotiator" (Legal 500 2015) who is "highly regarded" (Legal 500 EMEA 2016).

 Mr. Robé's financing practice is twofold: he routinely advises borrowers with regards to French law in connection with acquisition financing, in particular with financial assistance prohibitions and ancillary issues, and he also assists in the taking of security interests on French assets.
 He is particularly highly regarded for his involvement with innovative financing devices.
 For example, he was the designer of the first industrial LBO financed in France in a Shari'ah compliant manner.

-Mr. Robé has also intervened in distressed situations, advising either companies going through a restructuring process or investors purchasing distressed assets.
-He recently successfully argued a case which led, for the first time, to the opening of a French Safeguard proceeding in favor of a Luxembourg holding company on the basis that its center of main interest was located at the headquarters of its French subsidiary.
-This important case, concerning the largest office complex in Europe, Coeur Défense, was taken to the French Supreme Court and the Versailles Court of Appeal and both handed down verdicts favorable to Mr. Robé’s clients.
+Mr. Robé also intervenes in distressed situations, advising either companies going through a restructuring process or investors purchasing distressed assets.
+In particular, he successfully argued a case which led, for the first time, to the opening of a French Safeguard proceeding in favor of a Luxembourg holding company on the basis that its center of main interest was located at the headquarters of its French subsidiary.
+This important case, concerning the largest office complex in Europe, Coeur Défense, was taken to the French Supreme Court and the Versailles Court of Appeal and both handed down verdicts favorable to Mr. Robé's clients.

 In addition to his French mother tongue, Mr. Robé speaks English and Italian fluently.